Multi-factor authentication (MFA)

 Activating Okta MFA for the first time

-If you are using a personal desktop or laptop, you’ll need to use Okta Verify on your mobile device each time you log in to UQ systems that require MFA.
+If you are using a personal laptop or desktop, you can approve sign-ins using Okta Verify on your mobile phone when accessing UQ systems that require MFA.

 Follow the instructions for how to complete initial MFA setup.